 There is nothing wrong with supplements, or weight gainers specifically, but mixing some sugar and fat laden powder into a shake, and downing it three times a day will do nothing for you but make you gain fat.

 Since your goal is to build lean muscle, it is important to avoid any quick fixes.
+There are no quick fixes in fitness.

 Another common mistake with muscle building plans or “bulk cycles” is that people tend to use it as an excuse to eat whatever they want.
 This will inevitably result in fat gain, and not the lean muscular physique you originally sought after.